 - Start shearing the youngest members of the herd first.
 Mohair and cashmere from kids and juvenile goats is softer and worth more than that of mature goats.
-Separate out the softest goat fleece from the young goats, label, and set aside before moving on to the older members of the herd.
+Separate out the softest goat fleece from the young goats, label it, and set it aside before moving on to the older members of the herd.

-- Use an air compressor hose or hair dryer on the lowest heat setting to blow away as much debris and dirt as possible from the goat fleece before shearing.
+- Use an air compressor hose or hairdryer on the lowest heat setting to blow away as much debris and dirt as possible from the goat fleece before shearing.
 Never position the air straight downwards to the goat but angled at the side to prevent pushing tiny debris deeper into the mohair or cashmere.
-Blowing air downward or by holding the pressurized air too close to the goat will cause the fine hair to tangle and cause problems and potentially injury, when shearing.
+Blowing air downward or holding the pressurized air too close to the goat will cause the fine hair to tangle and cause problems and potential injury when shearing.